Brqqq/SPG/README.md

 - maxResults : How many results it will look at from each subreddit
 - minResolution : The minimum resolution requires for images
 - delay : Minutes until the next wallpaper is loaded
+- randomized : If set to true, it will take all the images from all the subreddits combined, shuffle them and go through them one by one

 ## Running